-Working artists have to juggle a lot- the demands of your work, your kids at home or college, unexpected household expenses.
-Once you’ve established your career and a regular income stream, you can't afford to be at effect of unexpected setbacks.
+Working artists have to juggle a lot- the demands of your work, your family, and the expenses can pile on fast.
+Once you’ve established your career and a regular income stream, you can't afford to be at the effect of unexpected setbacks.
 You need to make a proactive plan to protect what's important, your family.

 Taking the first steps to manage your financial situation can be scary- but meeting with a financial advisor is as easy as grabbing a cup of coffee.
 It's collaborative, empowering, and free!
 You can do this.

 Frequently Asked Questions

 I don't have a lot of money.
 Will an Advisor still meet with me?

 Financial Advisors meet with people from all walks of life.
 There is no "minimum balance" required, and a Financial Advisor is not there to pass judgement on the state of your finances, however robust they are (or are not).

 A Financial Advisor's role is to help you assess your current financial health and make a plan to help you set and achieve goals.
 You will discuss any factors currently impacting your financial situation including debt, assets and protecting yourself and your family.
 As with a doctor or fitness coach, it's important to be honest and open with your Financial Advisor so that they can truly support you in accomplishing your goals.

 Will my Advisor push me to buy anything?

 No. Your Financial Advisor is not going to pressure you to purchase any specific product or service.
 However, they will make strategic recommendations based on your goals and these may involve a number of different products like Life Insurance, Retirement Plans, College Savings Plans, Long Term Care, etc. Furthermore, an Advisor's recommendation does not guarantee product eligibility.
 Many recommendations may be subject to underwriting and application review.